zbyju/obsidian/1. Fleeting notes/Statnice/AM2/NI-WI-19.md

 ## Server Push
 Allows to send multiple responses to a single request - server knows what the client will need.
 PUSH_PROMISE frame singles to the client that the server will push resources.

+This is only worth it to fill the idle time, if we are pushing too many resources we are not achieving much of a speedup